uw-echospace/ubna-field/protocol/04_detection.md

    - 4.55s/it is the time it takes to generate detections per segment for our pipeline on our chosen machine.
       - It should take <10s/it for the pipeline.
 If it takes much longer, consider that multiple pipelines are running at once and need to be cancelled so that 1 pipeline can run at once.
       - As it should take <10s/it, it should also take <17hrs for ~6000 segments.
 Use this to know if you need to cancel commands.
 It's better to cancel long processes early than to wait for them to get faster.

-### Slight modifications to pipeline:
-Deleting segments after detections have been generated for all files recovered.